angular/angular/aio/content/guide/testing.md

 This test expects the component to try to navigate to the `HeroListComponent`.

-<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="route-bad-id" header="app/hero/hero-detail.component.spec.ts (bad id)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="route-bad-id" header="app/hero/hero-detail.component.spec.ts (bad id)"></code-example>

 While this app doesn't have a route to the `HeroDetailComponent` that omits the `id` parameter, it might add such a route someday.
 The component should do something reasonable when there is no `id`.